Leafwing-Studios/petitset/README.md

 # About

-Array-backed ordered set and map data structures in Rust, optimized for stack-allocated storage of a tiny number of `Copy` elements with a fixed cap.
+Array-backed ordered set and map data structures in Rust, optimized for stack-allocated storage of a tiny number of elements with a fixed cap.
-`no_std` compatible!
+Your elements only need `Eq`, and this crate is`no_std` compatible!

 This crate is designed to be used in performance-sensitive contexts with a small number of elements, where iteration is more common than look-ups and you don't mind a fixed size.
 One particularly useful quirk is that elements are not recompacted upon removal: this can be very useful when replacing elements in a set or using the indexes that the elements are stored at in a semantic fashion.